karlyndiary/Hospital-Patient-Records-Analysis/README.md

     "Not a Procedure"
 END
 ```
-- Filter to Latest Date
+- Filter to the Latest Date
 ```
 IF [Start] = [Latest Encounter Date] THEN 1 ELSE 0 END
 ```